penguinite/onbox/README.md

 We don't want this useful piece of software to be locked inside of a single homogenous server application, we want to allow developers to use this library if they want to.

+Oh and it also means we can easily test this out.

 ## Copyright

 Copyright © Leo Gavilieau 2022-2023